If you are planning a trip to Verona don’t miss this article. You will find some of the things to do and to see in Verona in 2 days.

 Though there is no historical basis for the idea, many come here to see the place where Juliet stood and called out her famous ‘Romeo, Romeo’ line.
 An early morning visit will allow you to avoid the worst of the crowds.

-While the love-tourism here can be somewhat tacky, the home with its beautiful balcony is an excellent example of 13th Century Gothic architecture.
+The home’s beautiful balcony is an excellent example of 13th-century Gothic architecture.
 Note the Juliet statue nearby – its breast polished and shining because so many have rubbed it for good luck!

-After a brief visit to the balcony, head northwest to reach Piazza Erbe.
+After briefly visiting the balcony, head northwest to reach Piazza Erbe.

 Piazza Erbe